rust-lang/rfcs/text/3678-final.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-We should consider this syntax and the inherent `impl Trait { ...
+We should consider this syntax and the inherent `impl Trait { ... }` syntax (without `for Trait`) mentioned in the alternatives and future-possibilities sections, and decide whether we want one or both of these.
+We should take into
+account:
+- The conceptual model we want to present to users
+- Whether we anticipate user confusion due to the former meaning of this syntax in Rust 2015 (prior to the move from `Trait` to `dyn Trait` to write trait objects)
-}` syntax (without `for Trait`) mentioned in the alternatives/future-possibilities sections, and decide whether we want one or both of these.
-We should take into account the conceptual model we want to present to users, any effect on diagnostic quality, whether the two approaches differ in implementation complexity, and how much we want the benefit of allowing `impl dyn Trait` blocks to be generalized by deleting the `dyn`.
+- Any effect on diagnostic quality
+- Whether the two approaches differ in implementation complexity
+- How much we want the benefit of allowing `impl dyn Trait` blocks to be generalized by deleting the `dyn`

 # Future possibilities
 [future-possibilities]: #future-possibilities